 Students Submit Papers

-Instructors are not required to get consent from students to have them submit their own papers to Turnitin if they post notice in the course syllabus informing students that they are required to submit written assignments to Turnitin prior to submission.
+Instructors are not required to get consent from students to have them submit their own papers to Turnitin if they post a notice in the course syllabus informing students that they are required to submit written assignments to Turnitin prior to submission.

 Students are required to submit written assignments for this class to Turnitin, a web-based plagiarism detection service.
 Before submitting your paper to Turnitin, please remove your title page and other personal information.
 (OPTIONAL: Any paper that is not submitted to Turnitin prior to submission to the instructor will not be accepted by the instructor and will not be graded.)